commschamp/CommsDSL-Specification/fields/common.md

 [&lt;int&gt;](int.md), only other [&lt;enum&gt;](enum.md).

 #### Display Properties
-**CommsDSL** allows also generation of not only field's serialization and value access functionality, but also of various GUI protocol visualization, debugging and analysis tools.
+**CommsDSL** supports generation of not only field's serialization and value access functionality, but also of various GUI protocol visualization, debugging and analysis tools.
 There are some allowed properties, that indicate how the field is expected to be displayed by such tools.